-Building disputes can vary greatly in complexity, and liability is not always clear-cut.
-Depending on the terms of your contract, without immediate action you could be liable for the mistakes of another party unnecessarily.
+Building and construction disputes can vary greatly in complexity, and liability is not always clear-cut.
+Depending on the terms of your contract, without immediate action you may unnecessarily be liable for the mistakes of another party.

-So acting quickly is advantageous, if not essential.
-There may be steps you can take to protect your interests or time limits with which you need to comply.
+So, acting quickly is advantageous, if not essential, as there may be steps you can immediately take to protect your interests.
+Or there may be strict time limits with which you need to comply.

-We can advise you about any building related matter, including the following:
+We can advise you about all building and construction related matters, including:

-There are often ways to resolve a matter with early intervention and lawyers can move that process along.
-In other circumstances, there can be strict time limits with which you may need to comply.
+There are often ways to resolve a matter.
+Early intervention and lawyers can move that process along.

-If the matter does need to go to VCAT or court, we will take a proactive approach.
-Our Melbourne based building and construction dispute lawyers are experienced with the various dispute resolution avenues including the Domestic Building Disputes Resolution Victoria (DBDRV) process, VCAT and all Victorian courts.
+If your building and construction matter does need to go to VCAT or court, we will take a proactive approach.
+Our building and construction lawyers are experienced with the various dispute resolution avenues including the Domestic Building Disputes Resolution Victoria (DBDRV) process, VCAT and all relevant courts.

-If you need advice or representation, our building and construction dispute lawyer team can be contacted on 1300 907 335 or by filling out the enquiry form on this page and we will respond swiftly.
+If you need advice or representation, our building and construction dispute lawyer team can be contacted on 1300 907 335.
+Alternatively, complete the enquiry form on this page and we will respond swiftly.

-If you are having an issue with a builder then you should seek advice early.
+If you are having an issue with your builder, you should seek legal advice early.
 Quite often, clients have come to us after trying to manage difficult negotiations on their own without a clear understanding of their legal position.
 These landowners will often end up out of pocket.